fdilke/bewl/notes/four-way-future/four-way-future.md

 \newpage

-# Still, "1984" is remembered for its vivid and surreal images of hate propaganda...
+# "1984" is still remembered for its vivid and surreal images of hate propaganda...

 ...a warped world of swiftly advancing media-savvy authoritarianism where the notion of "objective truth" has been lost

 ![](images/trump.jpg)\

-I'm sure this will never happen.
+It's OK, we know this will never happen.
+Next book.

-Next book...

 \newpage